National Tuition Exchange

 - Maximum Scholarship: TE scholarships will not exceed a maximum of 8 semesters per eligible applicant and can be renewable each year.
 Current recipients have priority over new applicants.
 Recipients must remain in good standing (not on probation or suspension) at all times with the institutions that they are attending in order to retain the scholarships.

 - Selection Process:

 - If the number of applicants is equal to or less than the number of TE scholarships available: Each eligible dependent will be given the opportunity to apply for a TE scholarship at TE member institutions.
-The receiving TE institution makes all decisions concerning how many TE scholarships it will award and whether to accept a student based on it’s admissions criteria.
+The receiving TE institution makes all decisions concerning how many TE scholarships it will offer and whether to accept a student based on its admissions criteria.

 - If the number of applicants exceeds the number of TE scholarships available: Scholars will be selected based on the length of service at Methodist of the faculty or staff member.
 In the unlikely event of a tie, a lottery system will be used.
 Once a faculty or staff member has used the TE benefit, he/she will lose 8 years of service for purposes of requesting this benefit a second time, if the number of exports is an issue.
 No family member may have two dependents participating in the program at the same time.

 - Notification Process: The LO of the importing institution will notify the student that his or her application has been accepted or rejected by emailing/mailing completed copies of the TE Application/Certification Form to him or her and to the MU LO.